KarlClinckspoor/UltimaLoreMindMap/Wikilinked/u8/EYE OF THE BOULDER, THE RUNES OF THE MYTH DRAINER.md

 - in-game
 ---

+EYE OF THE BOULDER, THE RUNES OF THE MYTH DRAINER

 [[My]] love, my life, my doom!
 I began my search for the [[Eye]] shortly after my nineteenth year, while still in training with the [[Necromancers]].
 Had I known at that young age what would befall me upon the completion of my undertaking, I would have spent my days differently, seeking companionship over mystic power; warm love rather than cold stone. [[But]] my desire for the [[Eye]] was all consuming.